 So yes, to answer the question once and for all, Seattle is surprisingly one of the most humid cities in the US!

-But even though it’s ranked as one of the most humid cities in the US, it doesn’t mean that it actually feel humid when you’re here.
+But even though it’s ranked as one of the most humid cities in the US, it doesn’t mean that it feels humid when you’re here.

 Now you know that because of the city’s geographic location and how the relationship between temperature and dew point works, the climate here is relatively nice all year round.